What does it mean to lead?

 Not all our kids will grow up to be the head honcho.
 They might not even want to.
 It doesn’t mean they don’t need to learn to lead though.
 Leadership skills are a basic foundation for success—no matter what our kids want to do in life.

-Way before even considering loftier goals for them like running a company, managing a_DSC0629.jpg team, or speaking in public, we need to make sure they’ve tackled leadership basics, which starts with developing a strong sense of responsibility.
+Way before even considering loftier goals for them like running a company, managing a team, or speaking in public, we need to make sure they’ve tackled leadership basics, which starts with developing a strong sense of responsibility.
 No doubt you’ve been working on this with them for years at home, probably without really thinking about it.
 Now they are old enough to explore greater responsibilities in a community of their peers, a teen-only environment.

 Responsibility for self